Salesforce announced that they were retiring their data backup service in July 2020.

 - The Data Recovery Service is back

-- If you are looking for a solution that goes beyond native Salesforce backup solutions like the Weekly Data Export, then the AppExchange is full of partner solutions available here.
+- If you are looking for a solution that goes beyond native Salesforce backup solutions like the Weekly Data Export, then the AppExchange is full of partner solutions – we wrote a guide weighing up our top backup picks.

-- Lastly, Salesforce “will pilot Salesforce backup and restore services built natively on the Platform this summer.”
+- Finally, Salesforce “will pilot Salesforce backup and restore services built natively on the Platform this summer.”

 In an unexpected twist, Salesforce has not only reversed their decision to end the Data Recovery Service, but it looks like they are also bringing out their own backup solution that lives on the Salesforce platform.